herraa1/msx-joyblue-v1/README.md

 This build uses discrete logic components to honor the pin8 signaling (a [74LS04 hex inverter](https://www.ti.com/lit/ds/symlink/sn74ls04.pdf) and three [74LS03 quad 2-input positive-nand gates with open collector outputs](https://www.ti.com/lit/ds/symlink/sn74ls03.pdf)) and uses open collector outputs which makes the adapter safer [^3] than the standard MSX joystick schematic depicted in the MSX Technical Data Book, as it avoids a series of undesired conditions that can lead to bus contention/short circuits.

+### Build3

+> [!WARNING]
+> Build3 has NOT yet been tested!

+The Build3 adapter takes into account the MSX general purpose pin8 (OUT) signals, exactly as described for Build2.

+This build uses GALs, instead of discrete logic components, to honor the pin8 signaling (two [ATF16V8B Electrically-Erasable Programmable Logic Device](https://ww1.microchip.com/downloads/en/devicedoc/atmel-0364-pld-atf16v8b-8bq-8bql-datasheet.pdf)) and uses open collector outputs which makes the adapter safer [^3] than the standard MSX joystick schematic depicted in the MSX Technical Data Book, as it avoids a series of undesired conditions that can lead to bus contention/short circuits.

 ## [Firmware](https://github.com/ricardoquesada/bluepad32/tree/develop)

 The msx-joyblue v1 adapter firmware uses Ricardo Quesada [bluepad32](https://github.com/ricardoquesada/bluepad32/tree/develop) library to drive Bluetooth controllers.